"What If" Wednesday

 Scenario: As a result of a medical emergency, a vehicle moves erratically through the parking lot, striking students and vehicles.

-Scenario: You evacuate your school and are advised that no one can occupy it for the rest of the school day.
+Scenario 1: A foul smell from the boiler room causes you to evacuate your school and you are advised that no one can occupy it for the rest of the school day.

-Scenario: A hazardous material spill forces your school to evacuate to a location at least 1/2 mile away.
+Scenario 2: On a -5 degree day, a hazardous material spill in your school forces you to evacuate to a location at least 1/2 mile away.

 Scenario: A social media threat is made against one of your teachers.

 Scenario 1: Prior to school dismissal, a winter weather advisory is issued for your area.
 Freezing rain and high winds are expected, and law enforcement requests that travelers stay off the road.

 Scenario 2: Your school is forced to evacuate on a rainy day with temperatures in the 30s.

 If you have any questions about School Safety Exercises, please email Rob Evans